 Formatting on Medium

-I would like to illustrate a few formatting details on Medium that you will probably want to take advantage of.
+I’d like to illustrate Here a few formatting details on Medium that you will probably want to take advantage of.

 If you want to mark a new section of your essay—like Acknowledgments, or Author’s Memo, or References—then type out the name of the section, highlight it and choose the small T from the dialogue box.

 If you are quoting more than one sentence of a text, then you probably want to mark it off as a block quote.
-Type out the quote as separate ¶, highlight it, and choose “ from the dialogue box.
+Type out the quote as a separate paragraph, select it, and choose the “ icon from the box that appears.
 The result will look something like this:

 Whether I shall turn out to be the hero of my own life, or whether that station will be held by anyone else, these pages must show.
 To begin my life with the beginning of my life, I record that I was born (as I have been informed and believe), on a Friday, at twelve o’clock at night.
 It was remarked that the clock began to strike, and I began to cry, simultaneously.
 (Dickens 1).